 A bulk transfer took place in 2017 to the Electronic Data Systems Retirement Plan ('the EDS Plan').
-The transfer out of the Plan was agreed on a basis that was broadly cost neutral on the technical provisions assumptions.
+A number of EDS Plan members also started accruing pension benefits in the Plan and some of these members transferred-in past service liabilities.
+These transfers in and out of the Plan were agreed on a basis that was broadly cost neutral on the technical provisions assumptions at that time (after allowing for a top up payment made by Hewlett-Packard Limited).